-3.1.7 Post-Generals Courses
+4.1.7 Post-Generals Courses

-Post-generals students will be required to take a minimum of two additional graduate-level courses, at their leisure, so that the total number of courses taken is at least ten.
-Further, these two courses can be taken for a grade or as Pass/D/Fail.
+Post-generals students will be required to take additional 400-level or 500-level courses, at their leisure, so that the total number of courses taken before standing the FPO is at least ten [10].
+These additional courses can be taken for a grade or as Pass/D/Fail.
 This course requirement is independent of the three-course (minimum) AI requirement.
 All students are strongly encouraged to continue taking courses beyond the ten-course requirement.
-Students are also encouraged to try courses in areas other than those of their specialization to broaden their education.
+Students are also encouraged to enroll in courses in areas other than those of their specialization to broaden their education.
 It is understood that all courses will be selected in consultation with the faculty advisor.
 With the advisor's consent, a beginning language course may be selected, but it must be taken for a full year.

-3.1.8 Assistant In Instruction (AI)
+4.1.8 Assistant in Instruction (AI)

-It is a requirement for students to complete a minimum of three (3) half-time AI assignments in order to qualify for their PhD The Graduate Office will arrange all AI assignments based on department courses offered and department need, along with the students available to AI.
+It is a requirement for students to complete a minimum of three (3) half-time AI assignments in order to qualify for their PhD.
+Students may be requested to complete additional AI assignments if there is a departmental need.
+The Graduate Office will arrange all AI assignments based on department courses offered and department need, along with the students available to AI.
 Requests for particular assignments will be accommodated when possible.
 The final assignments will be made by the Director of Graduate Studies.
 Based on Graduate School policy, half-time AI assignments require approximately ten (10) hours of work per week.
-Firsttime AIs will be required to attend the Mandatory AI training in September or February, prior to their AI assignment.
+First-time AIs will be required to attend the Mandatory AI training in September or February, prior to their AI assignment.